rizsotto/Bear/doc/bear.1.md

     It contains all available informations of the `exec` calls.
     (This option for those who want to extend functionality of bear.)

+-c
+:   Print out known compilers, which are used at the post-processing
+    step.

+-e
+:   Print out known source file extensions, which are used at the
+    post-processing step.

 # OUTPUT

 There are two version of output formats.
 One is defined by the clang